ethereum/consensus-specs/specs/phase0/validator.md

 Up to `MAX_ATTESTATIONS`, aggregate attestations can be included in the `block`.
 The attestations added must satisfy the verification conditions found in [attestation processing](./beacon-chain.md#attestations).
 To maximize profit, the validator should attempt to gather aggregate attestations that include singular attestations from the largest number of validators whose signatures from the same epoch have not previously been added on chain.

+The validator should add all the aggregate attestations that arrive before the start of the slot to the block.
+In other words, the validator should not exclude any aggregate attestation that arrives just before the start of the slot, even though it can delay the block construction.

 ##### Deposits

 If there are any unprocessed deposits for the existing `state.eth1_data` (i.e. `state.eth1_data.deposit_count > state.eth1_deposit_index`), then pending deposits _must_ be added to the block.
 The expected number of deposits is exactly `min(MAX_DEPOSITS, eth1_data.deposit_count - state.eth1_deposit_index)`.
 These [`deposits`](./beacon-chain.md#deposit) are constructed from the `Deposit` logs from the [deposit contract](./deposit-contract.md) and must be processed in sequential order.
 The deposits included in the `block` must satisfy the verification conditions found in [deposits processing](./beacon-chain.md#deposits).